daijro/camoufox/README.md

 #### Addons

+- Firefox addons can be loaded with the `--addons` flag
 - Added uBlock Origin with custom privacy filters
 - Added B.P.C.
 - Addons are not allowed to open tabs
-- Addons will automatically run in Private Browsing mode
+- Addons are automatically enabled in Private Browsing mode

 ## Stealth Performance